The Personal Statement That Got Me an Interview at Oxford

 Thank you for sharing your personal statement draft.
 You've done a commendable job of showcasing your passion for economics and management, as well as your entrepreneurial spirit.
 Below, I've provided some feedback and suggestions to enhance the coherence, relevance, and logical flow of your statement.

 Paragraph 1: This paragraph effectively introduces your early entrepreneurial ventures.
 However, the transition between your past and present endeavors could be smoother.
-Try to connect these experiences more directly to your growing understanding of economics.

 Paragraph 2: Your work experience is impressive and relevant, but it could benefit from a clearer connection to your interest in economics and management.
-Highlight how these experiences have shaped your skills and aspirations.